danabananarama/danabananarama.github.io/slides.md

 * Generate ssh key ([Instructions](https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html))
 * Share public key with remote

+---

+# Tips

 ### Keep it clean

 Commit everything and often - the more git knows, the more it can help you!
+Also you will make more friends with meaningful commit messages.

 ### Create aliases for frequently used commands

 Can do this in git config.

-???

-There are lots of tips, but here are a few of my personal favourites...

-Commit messages are helpful, try and keep them meaningful

 ---